-In 2011 I wrote a post asking the question – Are you reliable?
+In an earlier post, I asked the question – Are you reliable?

-Whilst this earlier post touched on being reliable from both a personal and work perspective, in this post I would like to dig a little deeper into how we can be reliable at work.
+While my earlier post touched on being reliable from both a personal and work perspective, in this post I’d like to dig a little deeper into how we can be reliable at work.

 Are you known as the person who gets things done at work or do people avoid giving you work or dread working with you because they know you can not be counted on?

-Here are my thoughts on how to be more reliable and valued at work.
+Here are my thoughts on how to be more reliable at work.

 Work well under pressure